Indian Women's League: Foundation

 In 2014, after the success of the India women's team, mainly in the SAFF Women's Championship, a push to start a women's football league, along the lines of recently inaugurated and successful Indian Super League, happened.
 Clubs such as Pune and Bengaluru expressed interests in joining a national women's league.
 It was around this time that AIFF started plans to create a league for women along the lines of ISL.

 On 21 April 2016, the AIFF president Praful Patel said that Indian Women's League would kick-off in October with six teams to be decided, and goal to expand to eight teams by 2017.
 Over two months later, on 5 July, AIFF organized a workshop to discuss the India women's national team and proposed women's football league.
-Five Indian Super League sides– Delhi Dynamos, Chennaiyin, Kerala Blasters, Pune City and Atletico de Kolkata, and three I-League teams– Bengaluru, Aizawl and Mumbai, attended the workshop.
+Five Indian Super League sides – Delhi Dynamos, Chennaiyin, Kerala Blasters, Pune City and Atletico de Kolkata, and three I-League sides – Bengaluru, Aizawl and Mumbai, attended the workshop.
 It was announced that the league would feature eight teams and two other spots would be determined through a preliminary round.
 The primary objective of the tournament was to capitalise the potential of Indian women and prepare them for the national team, so as to eventually qualify for AFC Women's Asian Cup and FIFA Women's World Cup.

-The preliminary round of the inaugural season was played from 17–26 October in Cuttack by 8 teams qualifying through a national qualifier of 20 teams across the country, and the main round of six teams took place the following year from 28 January to 14 February in New Delhi.
+The preliminary round of the inaugural season was played from 17 to 26 October in Cuttack by 8 teams qualifying through a national qualifier of 20 teams across the country, and the main round of six teams took place the following year from 28 January to 14 February in New Delhi.
 The six teams to participate in the main round were Aizawl, Alakhpura, Eastern Sporting Union, Jeppiaar Institute, Pune City and Rising Students' Club, and top four teams are decided to play the semi-finals after a single round-robin stage.
-Aizawl and Pune City were the only clubs from I-League and ISL to field their women teams in the competition and had achieved direct qualification in main round.
+Aizawl and Pune City were the only clubs from both the I-League and the ISL to field their women teams in the competition and had achieved direct qualification in main round.
 Eastern Sporting Union defeated Rising Students' Club by 3–0 in the final and became the inaugural champion of IWL.